wacky-klingon/zero_shot_chronos/docs/status-updates.md

 ##### **Key Achievements**
 The implementation successfully demonstrates zero-shot time series forecasting using Chronos models without requiring any model training or fine-tuning.
 The system processes 121 data points, splits them appropriately (73 training, 48 test), and generates 48-step ahead forecasts with uncertainty quantification through quantile predictions.

-##### **Current Status**
-The project is **production-ready** with a solid foundation for future enhancements.
-All core functionality works as designed, error handling is comprehensive, and the codebase follows the established architectural patterns.
-The implementation provides a complete, working example of Chronos zero-shot forecasting that can be easily extended for more complex use cases or integrated into larger systems.